-Generations of Sienna residents paid untold price for the internecine battles wrought by petty kings and leaders as they took revenge for years of financial dominance of this kingdom until the 11th century.
+Generations of Siena residents paid untold price for the battles wrought by petty kings and leaders as they took revenge for years of financial dominance of this kingdom, until the 11th century.
 However the Gothic School of Architecture had devised means of counter-balance and physical stability that allowed the city's structures to escape unscathed right until the World War II allied bombers has landed back in England and switched off their engines of righteous revenge.
-We owe a debt to this combined arrogance as we travel on the express rails of Italian rail, and roam free amidst the silent eloquence of Siena's vignettes of the most graceful school of architecture.
+We owe a debt to this combined arrogance, as we travel on the express rails of Italian rail, and roam free amidst the silent eloquence of Siena's vignettes of the most graceful school of architecture.

 You cannot be blamed if you should be drained of all emotional energy after an encounter with the Cathedral, but you may rely on Tuscan wine and the warmth of your inn-keeper to gather strength for the next drenching onslaught on your psyche.
-The Palazzo Pubblico is suitable to introduce the human race and earth to aliens from outer space.
+The Palazzo Pubblico is suitable to introduce the human race to aliens from outer space.
 The building has a grace that transcends nationality, period and school of thinking.
-The collection of Art, Frescoes and Paintings does more than credit for our collective genius and experience, and no one can have any doubt about the merits of a Genus that has produced such abundant and miraculous forms and color.
+The collection of art, frescoes and paintings kept within does more than credit for our collective genius and experience, and no one can have any doubt about the merits of the mind that has produced such abundant and miraculous forms and colors.

 A single tour of this seemingly unending parade of rare brilliance can be both confusing and frustrating, for it is almost difficult to keep your senses in balance in a continuous swirl of so much beauty.
 Try and visit at the height of winter, or during a bull run on Wall Street, or when Italy is next in a soccer match of some consequence, for tourists, crowds, guides and touts are adept at spoiling the show!